czervenka/gap/README.md

 * use of pip with Google App Engine,
 * cooperation of appengine and virtualenv,
-* posibility to add any module to your python path without,
+* posibility to add any module to your python path,

 then this barebone could be at least an inspiration for you.